michaeljbell/2025_07_Timescales_OHU_Eq_Pac_JClim/README.md

 The names of the output files (png or timeseries) are intended to be self-describing.
 Unlike pp or netcdf files there is no header inside the file that contains loads of metadata.
 The metadata is in the filename itself.
 This has pros and cons - but is not a bad choice for research code.

+ ## 5. Licence

+ © Crown copyright, Met Office (2020-2025).

+ ## 6. Acknowledgements

+ The scripts use python and the cartopy, matlplotlib, netCDF and numpy utilities.

+ We acknowledge the Earth System Grid Federation (ESGF) for archiving and providing access to much of the data used with these scripts.